 If you want to forgive and can't, there are things you can do.
 You can influence your emotions by 'thinking differently' about what has happened and thereby remove the emotional blocks to forgiveness.
-The following thinking points will help you to soften your heart and eventually forgive your partner.
+The following thinking points will help you to soften your heart and eventually enable you to forgive your partner.

 Surviving infidelity requires great effort.
 The emotional trauma is overwhelming.

 However, effort alone is not sufficient to rebuild your life and your marriage.
 You need the"right" effort to succeed.

 The information in this video will target exactly what you need to do to successfully survive infidelity and then be able to forgive your cheating husband or cheating wife.